OxSon/AutoCompleteA03/instructions.md

 Write a program to implement autocomplete for a given set of N strings and positive weights.
 That is, given a prefix, find all strings in the set that start with the prefix, in descending order of weight.

 Autocomplete is an important feature of many modern applications.
 As the user types, the program predicts the complete query (typically a word or phrase) that the user intends to type.
 Autocomplete is most effective when there are a limited number of likely queries.
-For example, the [http://www.imdb.com](Internet Movie Database) uses it to display the names of movies as the user types; search engines use it to display suggestions as the user enters web search queries; cell phones use it to speed up text input.
+For example, the [Internet Movie Database](http://www.imdb.com) uses it to display the names of movies as the user types; search engines use it to display suggestions as the user enters web search queries; cell phones use it to speed up text input.

 IMDB search    Google search    Phone keyboard suggestions